The Community Trigger

 If you feel the council has failed to deal satisfactorily with your complaint about anti-social behaviour, you can use the Community Trigger.

-The Community Trigger gives victims and communities the right to request a review of how reports of anti-social behaviour have been dealth with.
+The Community Trigger gives victims and communities the right to request a review of how reports of anti-social behaviour have been dealt with.

 Anyone can activate the Community Triggers providing:

-- a minimum of five people have reported the same incident in the past six months
+- you have reported three separate incidents concerning the same problem in the past six months to the council, police or your landlord

 How do I activate the Community Trigger?